Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Discussion

 The performance measures for Bayesian G-computation and MIM are very similar, as they use the same MCMC procedure to fit the outcome model and to predict outcomes.
 In terms of bias, precision and efficiency, there is no particular reason to believe that the performance metrics for Bayesian G-computation or MIM are superior one to the other.
-Nevertheless, MIM exhibits undercoverage in some scenarios due to variance underestimation.
+In terms of variance estimation and coverage, the performance measures for both parametric G-computation approaches are superior to those of MIM.
+MIM exhibits undercoverage in some scenarios due to the model standard errors underestimating variability.
 Generally speaking, coverage rates for the interval estimates are more appropriate for the parametric G-computation methods than for MIM.
 Where the outcome regression is a generalized linear model, parametric G-computation is easier to implement and has lesser potential complications.
 In any case, MIM could be useful with different outcome model types.
 Further research on this method is required, and will focus on developing alternative variance estimators that avoid negative variances and are more conservative.

-An interesting observation is that, for the conventional STC, outcome regression may have decreased precision relative to MAIC, as dictated by the empirical standard errors.
-To illustrate this, consider the scenario with $N=200$ and moderate overlap, where MAIC is expected to have a low effective sample size after weighting and perform comparatively worse than outcome regression.
-Even in this scenario, MAIC appears to be more precise (empirical standard error of 0.541) than conventional STC (empirical standard error of 0.558).
+For the conventional STC, outcome regression may have decreased precision relative to MAIC, as dictated by the empirical standard errors.
 On the other hand, the marginalized outcome regression methods are more precise than both MAIC and conventional STC.
-From a frequentist perspective, the standard error of the estimator of a conditional log-odds ratio for $A$ vs.~$C$, targeted by conventional STC, is larger than the standard error of a marginalized covariate-adjusted log-odds ratio for $A$ vs.~$C$, targeted by G-computation and MIM.
-While this precision comparison is irrelevant, because it is made for estimators of different estimands, it supports previous research on non-collapsible measures of effect when adjusting for prognostic covariates.\cite{moore2009covariate, daniel2020making} When we marginalize and compare estimators targeting like-for-like marginal estimands, we find that outcome regression is no longer detrimental for precision compared to MAIC, leading to a gain in precision and efficiency with respect to weighting.
+From a frequentist perspective, the standard error of the estimator of a conditional log-odds ratio for $A$ vs.~$C$, targeted by conventional STC, is larger than the standard error of a regression-adjusted estimate of the marginal log-odds ratio for $A$ vs.~$C$, targeted by G-computation and MIM.
+This precision comparison likely lacks relevance, because one is comparing estimators that target different estimands.
+Nevertheless, it supports previous findings on non-collapsible measures of effect when adjusting for prognostic covariates.\cite{moore2009covariate, daniel2020making} When we marginalize and compare estimators targeting like-for-like marginal estimands, we find that outcome regression is no longer detrimental for precision and efficiency compared to weighting.